 Ca(HCO3)2 + NaOH → CaCO3↓ + Na2CO3 + 2 H2O (CaCO3 is a precipitate, very hardly soluble in water)

 Special attention should be paid to the fact that, despite the participation of strong acids and bases in the reaction, as a result no H+ and OH– ions are formed, on which the reaction (pH) of water depends.
 These ions, originating in the above reactions from HCl (strong acid) and NaOH (strong base) are immediately neutralized due to the presence of bicarbonate.
-This is a unique case and nature with this mechanism has saved many tanks of a beginning aquarist.
+This is a unique case and pH buffers have saved not one aquarium of a beginning aquarist.

 When the water lacks bicarbonates…